 In addition, where there is a big change in the standard, aesthetic or type of hotel, this may impact on the trading performance.

 Some hotels rely on repeat trade and their marketing has been practically non-existent for a number of years.
-Those hotels won’t be reaching their capacity in a world of online hotel booking.
-Large changes to marketing strategies – either how bookings are generated, or the addition of special events and private functions will be considered by the lender.
+Those hotels may not be reaching their capacity in a world of online hotel booking.
+Large changes to marketing strategies – either how bookings are generated, or the addition of special events and private functions – will be considered.

 If you’re planning to make major changes to a hotel of this nature, where affordability may be tight, some lenders will allow you to use projections.
 Projections are designed to supplement the current financial accounting figures, showing both the expected position going forward.